martexcoin/electrum-martexcoin-server/HOWTO.md

 The "configure" script above will offer you to download a database with pruning limit 100.

-You can fetch recent copies of electrum leveldb databases with differnt pruning limits and further instructions from the Electrum-MXT full archival server foundry at: http://foundry.electrum-mxt.org/leveldb-dump/
+You can fetch recent copies of electrum leveldb databases with differnt pruning limits and further instructions from the Electrum-MarteXcoin full archival server foundry at: http://foundry.electrum-mxt.org/leveldb-dump/